cjbwalsh/academic-kickstart/content/home/contact.md

 widget = "contact"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Contact"
-subtitle = ""
+subtitle = "Please let us know if you find a problem in one of our apps, or have any feedback or suggestions for improvement."

 # Automatically link email and phone?
 autolink = true